 Best Western

 Best Western is not a one-size-fits-all company; it has diversified its portfolio to cater to different market segments.
 For example, the company introduced the Premier line, which provides guests with a more luxurious vacation experience.
-This line targets a higher-end demographic, offering an elevated level of amenities and services beyond the standard fares typically associated with the core Best Western brand.
+This line targets a higher-end demographic, offering elevated amenities and services beyond the standard fares typically associated with the core Best Western brand.
 This move broadens the franchise’s consumer base and allows it to compete with other luxury hotel chains.

 DoubleTree Hilton